CoAxLab/LabHacks-1/labhacks.md

 Hotkey things, get a mechanical keyboard so your labmates love you.
 Hotkey more things.

 ##  Generating pub quality figures:
-Data visualization has been made very easy with matplotlib and library called seaborn http://seaborn.pydata.org/index.html
+Data visualization has been made very easy with matplotlib and a library called seaborn http://seaborn.pydata.org/index.html

 ##  Doing statistics
 Learn to love Bayes, if you don't already.